lightpanda-io/browser/README.md

 - [x] DOM dump
 - [x] Basic CDP/websockets server

 NOTE: There are hundreds of Web APIs.
-Developing a browser, even just for headless mode, is a huge task.
+Developing a browser (even just for headless mode) is a huge task.
 It's more about coverage than a _working/not working_ binary situation.

 You can also follow the progress of our Javascript support in our dedicated [zig-js-runtime](https://github.com/lightpanda-io/zig-js-runtime#development) project.

 ## Install

-We do provide [nighly builds](https://github.com/lightpanda-io/browser/releases/tag/nightly) for Linux x86_64 and MacOS aarch64.
+We provide [nighly builds](https://github.com/lightpanda-io/browser/releases/tag/nightly) for Linux x86_64 and MacOS aarch64.

 ## Build from sources